 Here are some email header design best practices to keep in mind:

-• Give your email header design breathing space by using enough whitespace
+• Give your email header design breathing space using enough whitespace

 • Make sure that your logo, font size, and other additional information are easy to read